 To ensure that the Bank maintains a healthy liquidity position, the Board stipulates the Bank's risk tolerance for liquidity.
 The Bank has a low tolerance to risk.
 The structural risk in the balance sheet must promote stable, long-term profit growth and not be as high as to prevent the Bank from being able to, in the short and long term, fulfil the requirements set by supervisory authorities.
 Liquidity risks shall only occur as a natural step in customer business in connection with the Bank's funding and liquidity risk management and not as a result of any trading activities.

 The Bank's Board have approved its Risk Management Framework including its qualitative risk statements and quantitative risk metrics supporting these.
-For funding and liquidity, the statement is:
+For funding and liquidity, as noted on page 65 of the UK Group's Annual Report: